SOSTAC

-It is an acronym for Smith's six fundamental facets of marketing: situation, objectives, strategy, tactics, action and control.
+SOSTAC is an acronym for Smith's six fundamental facets of marketing: situation, objectives, strategy, tactics, action and control.

 SOSTAC contains a general marketing strategy which can be applied in various commercial situations.
 It includes an in-depth SWOT analysis, which helps businesses get ready for marketing campaigns; the main difference is that SOSTAC also focuses on the implementation stages of the process, on marketing communications and now, digital marketing.